John Lewis (electronic musician): Dr Who (TV)

 As Hodgson, and the entire Workshop, was heavily involved in creating Doctor Who sound effects and music, Hodgson was asked if he knew any outside composers.
 Hodgson suggested outsourcing some of the work to Lewis, who began recording the original incidental music for the serial The Mark of the Rani, broadcast in 1985.
 However, Lewis was already suffering from AIDS in an advanced stage, and managed to complete only the score for the first episode before becoming too ill to continue.
-He died soon afterwards, and the score was finished by Jonathan Gibbs.
+He died soon afterwards, and a completely new score was created by Jonathan Gibbs.
 Lewis' score for the first episode was included on the DVD release.

 Sexuality

 Lewis made no secret of his sexuality, but he was not known to make it obvious that he was a gay man.
 He always lived in and around the Kensington and Chelsea borough of London and rented a flat on Elsham Road, near Earls Court before purchasing the flat above the one he rented.
 He was a keen swimmer and regularly worked out at the fitness centres.
 He was handsome, well-groomed and in good shape.

 Lewis was noted for wearing a bunch of keys on his belt loop, often used as a code along with the handkerchief to signify homosexual preference, and John is seen wearing his keys on his left hand side in an appearance on Top of the Pops for Pop Muzik.